 - Jute twine.

-Finish by wrapping jute twine around the top of the jar, tying off with a bow.
+To finish, I wrapped jute twine around the top of the jar, tying off with a bow.

 If you try this spring/Easter jar project, I’d love to know how you went in the comments below!